 Because the BenQ InstaShow does not need any software applications or special network configuration, it is easier and faster to install without IT support.
 With the BenQ InstaShow, there is no required connection to the corporate network, and there is no software application to install and manage on the presenter’s notebook.
 In addition, the InstaShow HDMI button can also be used with any HDMI device such as a Blu-Ray player or television receiver to share videos or other content in a meeting.

 Huddle spaces and smaller meeting rooms often host vendors, consultants, and other outside visitors where ideas need to flow quickly to keep the collaboration processes flowing.
-So which of these two wireless systems are easier for visitors to use with their notebook computers?
+So how is Airtame vs InstaShowin terms of ease of use?
+Which of these two wireless systems is easier for visitors to use with their notebook computers?

 For a visitor to use the AirTame2, they first need to load and run the AirTame software application from their notebook.
 Many organizations “lock down” their notebooks from third-party software to protect from malware and require IT support and approval for any application to be installed.
 This could impact the flow of the meeting.

 The visitor must also log onto the same network that the AirTame2 is using.
 Because of security risks to the enterprise network, IT administrators need to ensure that their network is protected from tunneling apps or other security risks with visitors on the network.
 The company also recommends that presenters turn off network apps such as DropBox to increase performance when using AirTame2.